aaamg/C-Pythagorean-Theorem/README.md

 # C-Pythagorean-Theorem
-Pythagorean Theorem calculator in C
+Pythagorean Theorem calculator in C.

+Basic but it works :)